 After you are done with legal documents you can attend the family court.
-Do you know the procedure of attending the court?
+Do you know the family court process in Australia?
 What do you do after getting a date from the court?
 If you don’t know then don’t worry we are here to help.
 We have written a basic how-to article about attending a Family Court.

 Where should I file in?

 You can file in the Federal Court of Australia for your family law issues.
 If you have a complex situation then you can file in Family court of Australia.
 But, at first, you should file in the Federal Circuit Court of Australia.
 If the judge finds that your situation is complex then he will move your case to Family Court.

 How to file the documents in Family Court?

 There are two ways of filing the documents:

 To file your documents online follow the following link, http://www.comcourts.gov.au/ you just have to register on the site.
 After creating a profile you can easily file your documents.